About Us

 -

 2005-2015: In 2005 a group of THYT parents formed a board of directors, and THYT became Tree House Youth Theatre Society a non-profit organization.
 Matt Gould, a celebrated Red Deer artist, was hired as the first Artistic Director of THYT.
-During this time, Tree House rehearsed throughout Red Deer, and performed at The Scott Block in Red Deer.
+During this time, Tree House rehearsed throughout Red Deer, and performed at The Scott Block.

 -